linode/docs/docs/platform/api/create-block-storage-volumes-with-the-linode-api.md

 The Volume and Linode must be in the same region.
 {{< /note >}}

-2. Examine the response JSON object and copy the values in the `id` and `filesystem_path` fields.
+3. Examine the response JSON object and copy the values in the `id` and `filesystem_path` fields:

     {{< highlight json "linenos=table" >}}
 {